Hypnodorm (Flunitrazepam)

 Who Should Not Take Hypnodorm

-Do not take Hypnodorm if you are allergic to flunitrazepam, any other benzodiazepine, or any ingredients in the medicine.
-Also avoid if you have severe and chronic lung disease, myasthenia gravis (severe muscle weakness), sleep apnoea (temporarily stopping breathing while asleep), or severe liver disease.
+Do not take Hypnodorm if you have allergies to flunitrazepam, other benzodiazepines, or any ingredients in the medication.
+It is also contraindicated in patients with severe lung disease, myasthenia gravis, sleep apnea, or severe liver disease.

 Medical Conditions to Discuss